 In the Sunday Service on July 10, 2022, we explored a Social Gospel for the 21 Century that asked what our response might be to the inequities exposed by the recent pandemic and the social unrest that has evolved during this time of uncertainty.
 It was led by Rev. Aaron Payson, Guest Minister.

 Soulful Sundown on Friday evening July 8, 2022 was led by Rev. Dr. Natalie Fenimore with music from the Cosmic Orchestra.
 Coffee House followed with Guest Musical Artist Crys Matthews.
 Where music resides at the heart of religious experience.

 Rev. Dr. Natalie Fenimore led the Service, titled "Spiritual Democracy" on July 3, 2022.
 The Fourth of July holiday celebrates the American Revolution and the beginning of US political democracy.
 UU Principles also celebrate the democratic process but as something more than a political system.
 How do we understand the spiritual democracy which surrounds our congregational life?
 An Order of Service is available HERE.

 VIDEOS OF WORSHIP SERVICES AT UUCSR

 The Unitarian Universalist Congregation at Shelter Rock is committed to providing support and assistance to our members and our community.
-We’ll have an online and social media presence to keep you company while you are at home – stay connected with us.
+Please bookmark the UUCSR homepage for updates.
+Join the UUCSR mailing list here.